martimlobao/homebrew-dos-games/README.md

 </plist>
 ```

-When updating the app, remember to bump the version number.
+When updating the app, remember to bump the `CFBundleVersion` number.

 ### Sign the app